TRouR/ovarian_cancer_dl/machine_learning/README.md

 ---

 ## Optimization Strategy
-- **Optuna** was used for hyperparameter optimization, leveraging the **Tree-Structured Parzen Estimator (TPE)**.
+- **Optuna** was used for hyperparameter optimization, using the **Tree-Structured Parzen Estimator (TPE)**.
-- The validation set was used during optimization, while the test set was reserved strictly for final evaluation.
+- The validation set was used during optimization, while the test set was used only for final evaluation.

 ---